-ICP is a liver disorder that occurs in pregnant women, often during the third trimester, which impairs the normal release of bile from liver cells and leads to impaired liver function.
+ICP is a liver disorder that occurs in pregnant women, usually presenting in the second and third trimester, which impairs the normal release of bile from liver cells and leads to impaired liver function.
+ICP can contribute to serious complications, particularly for the unborn child, including preterm labor and stillbirth.
 We estimate that each year there are approximately 40,000 cases of ICP in the United States and approximately 100,000 cases of ICP in Europe.
-ICP can contribute to serious complications, including preterm labor and stillbirth.